schneebergerlab/msyd/view_reference.md

 contains, cont ORG | true if the record has an entry for the organism ORG.
-ORG needs to match case with the organism name specified in the TSV! containsall, contall ORG1, ORG2, ... | true if the record has an entry for all of ORG1, ORG2, etc. containsany, contany ORG1, ORG2, ... | true if the record has an entry for at least one of ORG1, ORG2, etc.
+ORG needs to match case with the organism name specified in the TSV! containsall, contall ORG1, ORG2, ... | true if the record has an entry for all of ORG1, ORG2, etc. containsany, contany ORG1, ORG2, ... | true if the record has an entry for at least one of ORG1, ORG2, etc. on CHR | true if the record lies on Chromosome CHR on the reference (CHR needs to match the case used in the PFF File) in CHR:START-END | true if the records location on the reference lies on Chromosome CHR between START and END (both integers, CHR needs to match the case used in the PFF File).